October 14, 2017

 Stress and anxiety can affect us all, even our cats.
 The main problem is that, unlike dogs who will usually express their fears outwardly, cats have a tendency to mask their inner anxiety.

 But there are a few signs to look out for that may indicate your cat is anxious or stressed.
 If you are concerned that your cat may be suffering from anxiety, Bayswater Veterinary Clinic’s team are always happy to give advice when you contact us.

 How can I recognise anxiety in my cat?

 Fireworks can be a major factor in causing anxiety in your cat, so this time of year may be especially stressful.
-As mentioned, they are often masters of masking their internal anxiety, but there are a few signs that Michael Gordon suggests you look out for.
+As mentioned, they are often masters of masking their internal anxiety, but there are a few signs that Adam Maxton suggests you look out for.

 - Urinating outside the litter box